sridurgeshv/sridurgeshv/README.md

 <h3><a href="https://github.com/sridurgeshv" style="color: blue;">Frontend Developer | Cloud Enthusiast (AWS Certified)</a></h3>
 <p>I am an IT graduate with a keen interest in Cloud Computing and Frontend Web Development.</p>

-- 🔭 I am currently enrolled for learning cloud.
+- 🔭 I'm currently a Working Professional.
 - 👯 I'm seeking collaborations on straightforward cloud-based and frontend projects.
 - 📫 How to reach me: **sridurgeshv@gmail.com**
 - 😄 Pronouns: He/Him